 - A portfolio of completed work

 Make sure that every part of your website ties together and that your brand messaging is consistent.
 What is the tone you’d like to set for your brand?
 How do you want your clients to communicate with you?
 Do you want to be comfortable and easy-going or chic and upscale?
-Whatever you decide, make sure the style is consistent not just in your branding, but in your work.
-Your clients should be able to get an accurate representation of the work they will hire you to do just by looking through your website.
+Whatever you decide, make sure the style is consistent not only in your branding but also in your work.
+Your clients should be able to get an accurate representation of the work they will hire you to do by looking through your website.

 When you’re excited about a new opportunity, it’s easy to jump into the deep end before you’re ready.
-But it’s important to create a schedule that allows you to focus fully on your day job while you’re there, and organizes your time after work to allow you to accomplish tasks but also have a personal life.
+While exciting, however, the digital nomad lifestyle is not for the faint of heart.
+But it’s important to create a schedule that allows you to focus fully on your day job while you’re there, and organize your time after work to allow you to accomplish tasks but also have a personal life.

 The best way to stick to this schedule is to choose your first clients and projects very carefully.
 Work with clients who understand you are a new business and who will respect your hours of business.
 If you hire a big client who has unrealistic demands that you are unable to meet while building your business, you risk ruining a business relationship and developing a negative reputation before you’ve even gotten started.
 Don’t be influenced by how much money your first clients can pay you, but by the relationships they can help you build.
 Stick to your schedule, and focus on finding clients who will respect it as well.
 Slowly but surely, you will find your way to success.